Warrank/CrimCoachReyjan/README.md

 This is the website for Criminology Coach Reyjan Paches.

 On top there is a appbar.
 In the middel 5 tabs.
-Switching between tabs goes smooth and with animation.
+Switching between tabs goes smooth.
 The website contains the following tabs:

 # HOME